smallcase/cocoapodspec-experimental/smallcase_gateway/Pods/Mixpanel-swift/README.md

 In addition to event data, you can also send [user profile data](https://developer.mixpanel.com/docs/swift#storing-user-profiles).
 We recommend this after completing the quickstart guide.

 ## 4. Check for Success
-[Open up Live View in Mixpanel](http://mixpanel.com/report/live) to view incoming events.
+[Open up Events in Mixpanel](http://mixpanel.com/report/events) to view incoming events.

 Once data hits our API, it generally takes ~60 seconds for it to be processed, stored, and queryable in your project.